Devashish-Pisal/ai-agent-prototypes/email-invoice-agent/README.md

 ---

 ## Extension Ideas
+- Support for .PNG and .JPEG file formates
 - Save extracted data to database (MySQL, SQLite, etc.)
 - Use system/user prompt & model input parameters (e.g. temp, top_p, max_tokens, etc.) to control model output better
 - Send pdf as attachment with prompt to model, so model can utilize its multi-modal capabilities and make more precise prediction